Amirun-Nahar/Urban_Canvas/README.md

 1. **Test Backend API**
    - Visit your Render service URL
-   - Should see a welcome message or API documentation
+   - Should see "Urban Canvas server is running!" message

 2. **Test Frontend**
    - Visit your Netlify site URL